 CLIA's IAM is the black sheep insofar as it's not a booking credential.
 So why do I mention it here?
 Because it's so dang popular and I guarantee someone would write me in about a week there was no info on it.
 So I'm trying to beat you to the punchline!

-We write all about the IAM it in this overview of CLIA.
+We write all about the IAM itself in this overview of CLIA.
 But at its most basic, an IAM allows advisors to take advantage of their myriad travel agent education and certification opportunities.
-Not only that but then you can plug into other CLIA fun, like their travel agent finder, their travel agent coupon book, their Embarc ID card, and more.
+Not only that but then you can plug into other CLIA fun, like: their travel agent finder, their travel agent coupon book, their Embarc ID card, and more.

 If you want an IAM, you'll need to go to your CLIA-credentialed host agency or travel agency.
 While CLIA recommends IAM's have a history of cruises to the tune of $5k in annual cruise commissions, it's ultimately up to your CLIA-credentialed agency if you can apply or not.